 - Disable the feature that stores passwords: Before you go to the web, turn off the Internet Explorer feature that “remembers” your passwords.
 1. In Internet Explorer, click Tools ￼, and then click Internet Options.
 2. Click the Content tab, and then click Settings, next to AutoComplete.
 3. Click to clear the check box for User names on passwords and forms.

 - Delete your temporary Internet files and your history: When you finish your use of a public computer, you can help protect your private information by deleting your temporary Internet files.
-For information on how to delete temporary Internet files see delete webpage history.

 - Watch for over-the-shoulder snoops: When you use a public computer, be on the lookout for thieves who look over your shoulder or watch as you enter sensitive passwords to collect your information.